LambdaHack/LambdaHack/README.md

 * Allure of the Stars[6], a near-future Sci-Fi game
 * Space Privateers[8], an adventure game set in far future

-Note: the engine and the example game are bundled together in a single Hackage[3] package released under the permissive `BSD3` license.
+Note: the engine and the sample game are bundled together in a single Hackage[3] package released under the permissive `BSD3` license.
 You are welcome to create your own games by forking and modifying the single package, but please consider eventually splitting your changes